 So, if you’ve got a strong physique and need clothes to match, check out the range of Tapered Fit T-Shirts.
 They’re designed for muscular guys like you to look as great as you feel.
 We have a variety of colours from indigo blue to burgundy.

-Hopefully this guide has given you some information on how a t-shirt should fit.
+Hopefully this guide has given you some information on how a t-shirt should fit and the best muscle tees.
 Of course, this all depends on your body type, but the main point is for your clothes to work for you, not against you.